 Russ’ standard fees:

-- At the present time, Russ does not charge extra for couple’s counseling or assessments.
+- At the present time, Russ does not charge extra for family or couple’s counseling.

 Rates for Therapy: How Russ Works with Insurance

 Insurance companies are focused on making money, not providing superior care to their clients.
 If you have read Paying for Therapy, you will understand some challenges with mental health and health insurance.

 Russ suggests you contact your insurer to learn about the details of your policy’s mental health benefits.
 Ask about the deductible, the copay, the limitations, the annual benefit limits and provision for out-of-network therapists.
 Many people learn that their policy pays little for mental health services and regret limiting their therapeutic choice to in-network therapists.